ameer20/node_eval/README.md

 # node_eval

 Blogs Api
 Basic example of Blog application, which uses    Express.js backend running on top of Node.js.

 The main purpose of this project was execute basic http method like get(), post(), delete(), put()

 Prerequisites
 Must have Git installed
 download postman for testing the api

-Must have node.js   installed with npm (Node Package Manager) run npm install init
+Must have node.js   installed with npm (Node Package Manager)
+run npm install init

  dependencies
     errorhandler for handling the error
     express
     jsonwebtoken
     md5
     passport
     passport-jwt
     pg
     "pg-hstore
     sequelize

 POST -
- /auth/signup for  registers (space, space) /AUTH/LOGIN  for  login using (space, space) blogs/   for creating a blog  (space, space)
+ /auth/signup for  registers
+ /AUTH/LOGIN  for  login using
+ blogs/   for creating a blog

- GET -  (space, space)
+ GET -

-get /blogs  get list of blogs for user from all the other users (space, space) get /blogs/id  get specific blog for user  (space, space)
+get /blogs  get list of blogs for user from all the other users
+get /blogs/id  get specific blog for user

- put -  (space, space)
+ put -
- /blogs/id  user can update it's own blog (space, space)
+ /blogs/id  user can update it's own blog

-DELETE - (space, space)
+DELETE -
-/blogs/id to remove his own blog (space, space)
+/blogs/id to remove his own blog